-We asked this summer’s Anchor Leadership Summit guest faculty member Candy Altman, VP of News at Hearst Television, what exactly resilience means, why it’s important for anchors and how anchors can become more resilient.
+We asked last summer’s Anchor Leadership Summit guest faculty member Candy Altman, VP of News at Hearst Television, what exactly resilience means, why it’s important for anchors and how anchors can become more resilient.

 Summit co-organizer and RTDNA Chair Scott Libin has said he saw a need for anchor training beyond on-air skills because, as he put it, “Hair, makeup and wardrobe are the easy part of the job.”
 Co-organizer Jill Geisler elaborated on “Skills without Script” anchors need to develop, including multitasking and a broad knowledge base.
 Why is resilience another important skill for anchors?

 Altman: To say this is a high pressure profession is a vast understatement.
 You’re on call for breaking news which sometimes leads to days of continuous coverage, you the need to make quick and correct decisions and you always must remain calm under the weight of that pressure.
 How do you deal with it?
 How you do you handle the demands of your job and your very important obligations outside the office?
 Knowing how to manage that push/pull in your life is critical to your success.

 Absolutely!
 As summit faculty member Steve Ackermann recently reminded us, expectations for anchors have only increased since Walter Cronkite set the standard for covering hugely impactful and nationally tragic breaking news powerfully and skillfully.
 What common mistakes do anchors make when dealing with stress?